CumulusNetworks/DUE/docs/Troubleshooting.md

 to specify this local work directory as your "home" directory.
 You'll probably want to copy config files, etc to the new "home" directory.

-## Symptom: Can't mount filesystems or missing dev entries in container.
+## Symptom: Can't mount file systems or missing dev entries in container.
-Certain operations (like loopback mounting files) are restricted within the container because they would require root level access to the host filesystem.
+Certain operations (like loopback mounting files) are restricted within the container because they would require root level access to the host file system.
 While Docker containers can run with the `--privileged` option which would allow this access, it also provides a false sense of security that actions taken within the container won't trash the host system.